angular/angular-cli/README.md

 To use one just install for example `npm install node-sass` and rename `.css` files in your project to `.scss` or `.sass`.
 They will be compiled automatically.

+The `Angular2App`'s options argument has `sassCompiler`, `lessCompiler`, `stylusCompiler` and `compassCompiler` options that are passed directly to their respective CSS preprocessors.

 ## Known issues